ProxiBlue/NewRelic/README.md

 0.0.2 - Initial Public release.
 0.0.3 - Bug fix release
-        - If 'Do Not record these log entries' was blank, then all system.log messages were ignored.
+        - If 'Do Not record these log entries' was blank, then all system.log messages were ignored
         - Fix typo in documentation.
 0.0.4 - Bug fix release
         - Endless loop if error in config files.